bjackman/bjackman.github.io/content/posts/curl-bash.md

 think so, because there's no significant security boundary between users on Linux.
 There are two reasons for this:

-1. [Almost everything of real-world interest on a desktop GNU/Linux system is trivially accessible to the primary unprivileged user](https://xkcd.com/1200/)[^keyring].
+1. Almost everything of real-world interest on a typical desktop GNU/Linux system is [trivially accessible](https://xkcd.com/1200/) to the primary unprivileged user[^keyring].
-In other words, the user boundary is not very _meaningful_.

-2. Attackers who can run arbitrary code can quite easily access other users' data (by becoming `root`), because Linux is broken.
-In other words, the user boundary is not very _protective_.
+2. Attackers who can run arbitrary code can quite easily access other users' data, or gain a persistent foothold, or whatever else, by becoming `root`, because Linux is broken.

 ## Linux is broken